Walcu-Engineering/mongoose-track-changes/README.md

 in a very easy, performant and efficient way.

 ## Installation and usage
-For install this plugin at this moment we do not provide a npm package, so you will need to do the following:
+For the time being we do not provide an npm package, so in order to install this plugin you will need to do the following:
 ```bash
 npm i --save https://github.com/Walcu-Engineering/mongoose-track-changes
 ```